 - If the applicant is unmarried, he/she must be at least 24 years old when he/she initially files the paperwork.

-Once this criteria has been met, the applicant may apply to the Central Authority of the other country for a specific adoption placement.
+Once this criterion has been met, the applicant may apply to the Central Authority of the other country for a specific adoption placement.
 For a child to be a Hague Convention Adoptee, the child must meet the following requirements:

 - Be under 16 years of age at the time of filing the paperwork;